jsstrn/fewd/README.md

 # Front-end Web Development

-This book complements the lessons covered in
+This book complements the lessons covered in the front-end web development course at General Assembly and can be read online [here](https://jsstrn.gitbooks.io/fewd/).

-What we'll be covering in this book

-- HTML
-- CSS
-- JavaScript